donejs/donejs-streaming-product-page/README.md

 ![app one thing loaded](https://user-images.githubusercontent.com/361671/29080326-7cc767a8-7c2d-11e7-8ab9-1508dcbce274.png)

-Notice that the cart has **0** by it.
+Notice that the cart shows **0** items.
 This is because the cart is still being loaded on the server.
 Meanwhile 1 product has already loaded.

 When implementing a traditional HTML streaming approach you would have to wait on the cart to load before streaming out any other content below it.
-Because incremental rendering isn't biased in favor of top-down loading, *the fastest parts of your app load first*.
+Incremental rendering isn't biased in favor of top-down loading, so *the fastest parts of your app load first*.

-This mirrors what happens in the real world, where often times something like a product listing will load fast from the database, and user profile things (that tend to be at the top of the page, like the cart) my require more complex database queries.
+This mirrors what happens in the real world, where often times something like a product listing will load fast from the database, and user profile things (that tend to be at the top of the page, like the cart) might require more complex database queries.

 Waiting a second or so longer and you should see this now: